 Our operations are significantly affected by the availability and price of jet fuel.
-Fuel costs were 13.1% of our total operating expenses in 2002.
+Fuel costs were 13.1% and 14.2% of our total operating expenses in 2002 and for the six months ended June 30, 2003.
 Fuel prices, which can be volatile and which are outside of our control, can have a significant impact on our operating results.
 Based on our most recent yearly operating results, a one-cent change in the fuel price per gallon affects annual fuel costs by approximately \$3.8 million.
 We believe that operating fuel-efficient aircraft is an effective hedge against high fuel prices.
 We also purchases fuel hedge contracts to reduce our exposure to fluctuations in the price of jet fuel.
 Due to the competitive nature of the airline industry, in the event of continuing increases in the price of jet fuel, there can be no assurance that we can pass on increased fuel prices to our customers by increasing fares.
 Conversely, any potential benefit of lower fuel prices may be offset by increased fare competition and lower revenues.